 engages the forces of Darth Malak in a

 - Knights of the Old Republic II: The Sith Lords, the 2004 sequel by Obsidian Entertainment.

 - Knights of the Old Republic, a 2006 cross-media spin-off in the form of a prequel comic series, written by John Jackson Miller and published by Dark Horse Comics.
 The series started eight years before the first game and follows the course of the Mandalorian Wars, most prominently the adventures of Zayne Carrick, a wrongly accused Jedi Padawan on the run.
-So far, it has been remarkable for many a Red Herring, Revision and Author's Saving Throw; the author, having planned it for many issues in advance, apparently likes watching wild fan theories run amok.
+Was remarkable for many a Red Herring, Revision and Author's Saving Throw; the author, having planned it for many issues in advance, apparently liked watching wild fan theories run amok.

 - A true sequel, Knights of the Old Republic III, was canceled during advanced pre-production back in 2004 due to LucasArts hitting a rough patch financially.
-Comments from the BioWare developers, however, indicate that much of its planned content made its way into SWTOR.
+Comments from the BioWare developers, however, indicate that much of its planned content eventually made its way into...

 - Star Wars: The Old Republic: Revan, a 2011 novel by Drew Karpyshyn (who wrote for BioWare and KotOR in particular) fills in some of the gaps between the second game and SWTOR.